AmingAndrei/violence.website/content/species/mosaics/vultures.md

 [[index|...]]/[[species]]/[[mosaics]]/[[vespers]]/vultures.md

-Vultures are a hybridized entity resulting from the possession of a deceased or dying Valence by a Vesper.
+Vultures are a hybridised entity resulting from the possession of a deceased or dying Valence by a Vesper.
 This event leads to a parasitic fusion wherein the Vesper subsumes and reanimates the Valence's body.

 Formation